apokusin/sleepyti.me/README.md

-First of all:

 ### Thank you David Shaw!

 Without your original code, I wouldn't have been able to create the awesome design!

-## Function
+## Functionality

 The site functions as an optimal bedtime calculator.
 It runs on the fact that most adult humans have sleep cycles that last 90 minutes long.
 Knowing this, David created a script that counts backwards from a time that the user sets, lapping every 90 minutes, to the current time.

 > Taking into account that most adult humans also take about 14 minutes to fall asleep, the 14 minutes is added to the actual time to wake up.